DonVitoGitHub/TestGithubActions/README.md

     1. docker/setup-qemu-action@v1: for qemu emulation in github actions to start the yocto container with platform linux/arm64
     2. actions/checkout@v3: for checkout the repo
     3. addnab/docker-run-action@v3: run the yocto container with platform linux/arm64
+        1. the github token for login into github packages to pull the docker container inside github actions must be set in the repo settings (secrets)